Burgess Falls State Park

 To get to the waterfall if you’re on Center Hill Lake, head to Cookeville Boat Dock, go up the river, when you get to the fork, Burgess Falls is to the left!
 AND you will want to see Fancher Falls – it is to the right.

 You can also drop your kayak in near Burgess Falls State Park.
 For GPS, use Cane Hollow Road, Sparta, Tennessee.
-There are no signs, but once you get to a fork in the road, there will be a turnaround area, turn right and the water ends in the water.
 There is a parking area.

 You should wear the right shoes.